lsu-ddem/pathways-site/content/4_PhysicalComputing/2_Analog_IO/2_Lesson_2/index.md

 ![default](/images/graphics/slidepot.jpg)

 Pots have three pins as shown in the images.
 The outside pins connect to the positive and negative source voltage, while the middle pin is connected to the wiper.
-By connecting this middle pin to an analog input on our boards, we can read the voltage division as a value between 0 and 1 with the `analogRead()` function.
+By connecting this middle pin to an analog input on our boards, we can read the voltage division as a value between 0 and 1023 with the `analogRead()` function.
+This value can be mapped to different ranges as needed.

 ### Wiring up a Pot